NOISE AND COMFORT

 Improving comfort therefore involves designing a tire that can ease the vibrations within the frequency range of human perception.
 One of the ways of achieving this is to prevent the natural vibration mode of the tire and the vehicle from coinciding.

-When rolling, the road surface and tread pattern excite the tire over a wide frequency range.
-The tire transmits part of this excitation to the vehicle.
 Depending on the frequency, the tire can filter and dampen the vibrations or amplify them.
 To understand the role of tires in mechanical and acoustic comfort, it is necessary to understand the vibratory behaviour of the tire throughout this frequency range.

 The tire, noise maker